 Who can be a Police Unity Tour Member?

-There are two categories of membership to this organization and both are equally important to effectively accomplish our goals and objectives.
+There are three categories of membership to this organization and all are equally important to effectively accomplish our goals and objectives.

-However, if you feel that you only want to be a rider, then you can sign up on the wait list.
+However, if you feel that you only want to be a rider, then you can sign up on the Rider Wait List.
 We always have people drop for various reasons and wait list persons will be added in the order that they are received.
-You will be called when a slot opens and activated if you still desire to participate.
-You can call or email us periodically to check the status of your position in the wait list.
+You will be notified when a slot opens and activated if you still desire to participate.
+You can call or email us periodically to check the status of your position on the wait list.
 We can have as many as 30 drops per year, so don't hesitate to get a position on the list!

 What are the Ride Dates?

-Chapter IX leaves the Philadelphia area on May 9th and arrives in Washington, DC on May 12th.
-The Candlelight Vigil is May 13th, and check out from the hotel in DC is May 14th.
+Chapter IX plans on leaving the Valley Forge area on May 9th and arrive in Washington, DC on May 12th.
+The Candlelight Vigil is May 13th, and check out from the hotel in DC is May, 14th.

 How much does it cost to participate?